 Cash-out your change:

 We have a piggy bank where we save all the loose change that we find in our car, home or in the bottom of my purse.
 Before we leave for vacation, we cash out the change and have spending money for the trip.
 On one vacation, we cashed it out and split it 5 ways so everyone had some bonus souvenir money.

 Decide on souvenirs before you leave:

 Most kids love to collect souvenirs from the places they visit and these souvenirs cost quite a bit of money.
 If you have young children and plan ahead, you can save money by buying souvenirs before you go!
 Pick up a stuffed panda bear at home and then have it waiting on their pillow on the day they go visit the zoo.
 Heading to Disney?
-Pick up some princess or character toys to surprise the kids with at the hotel instead of paying big bucks at the souvenir shop.
+Buy princess or character toys to surprise the kids at the hotel instead of paying big bucks at the souvenir shop.